sparkle-lwc/sparkle-lwc.github.io/index.markdown

 - `Esch` is a family of hash functions. `Esch256` outputs digests of 256 bits, and `Esch384` of 384 bits.
 They rely on the [sponge construction](https://en.wikipedia.org/wiki/Sponge_function), like the current hash standard [SHA-3](https://en.wikipedia.org/wiki/SHA-3).
 - `XOEsch` is a family of *Extendable Output Functions (XOF)* based on `Esch`.
 A XOF is essentially a hash function for which the output size can be arbitrarily large.
 Conversely, a XOF can be seen like a stream cipher with an arbitrarily large nonce/IV.

-If several algorithms are needed (i.e. if you need both hashing and AEAD), a unique implementation `Sparkle` could be used for both.
+If several algorithms are needed (i.e. if you need both hashing and AEAD), a universal implementation `Sparkle` could be used for both.
 This reuse will then decrease the overall size of codebase.

 <!-- Our algorithms are among the top performers on micro-controllers of the NIST lightweight standardization effort, see [the dedicated page](./implementations) for more information. -->